Tom is a talented junior with a broad civil litigation and public law practice.

 Prior to joining Chambers, Tom was awarded the Human Rights Lawyers Association bursary and worked at the European Court of Human Rights in Strasbourg.

-Since commencing practice, Tom has been appointed to the Attorney General's C Panel of Junior Counsel to the Crown, advising and representing the Government in a broad range of fields.
+Tom is a member of the Attorney General’s B Panel, advising and representing the government in a broad range of fields.

 Alongside his general public law practice, Tom has also developed a specialist practice in restoration appeals.
 He has represented the Home Office in numerous appeals before the First Tier Tribunal, including: Grupa Euro-Mix UKFTT 0418 Tefvik UKFTT 711; PPHU Artex UKFTT 0542; Ipate UKFTT 164; Blanco UKFTT 375; S & K Global (TC/2012/09683, 23 July 2018).